Oxxxymiron: Biography

 Miron Yanovich Fyodorov was born in 1985 in Leningrad, in a family of Russian Jews.
 His father is a theoretical physicist of the Konstantinov Institute of Nuclear Physics in St. Petersburg and his mother is a librarian.
-In St. Peterburg Miron attended secondary school No. 185.
+In St. Petersburg, Miron attended secondary school No. 185.
 When Fyodorov was 9 years old, his family emigrated to Essen, Germany.
 During his studies in Maria Wächtler School, Miron had a 'tense relationship' with his classmates because of his social standing and poor German.
 At the age of 13, Fyodorov began to write lyrics and rap in German and Russian under the name MC Mif (from Miron Fyodorov).
 When he was 15, the Fyodorovs moved to Slough, England.
 In 2004, Miron Fyodorov began studying at the University of Oxford, Balliol College in the faculty of English.
 During his studies Fyodorov was the president of the Russian community of Oxford.
 In 2006 he was diagnosed with bipolar disorder and had to stop studying, however he managed to continue studying after a break.
 In June 2008 he graduated from the university with a degree in English literature.

 After university, Fyodorov moved to the East End where he restarted his musical career under the name Oxxxymiron.
 The name is derived from his first name Miron, rhetorical device oxymoron and triple X, representing the large amount of profanity in his lyrics.
 He was not able to find a job because of his perceived overqualification and had to work as a cashier, a translator, a loader, a guide, a stallman, a tutor, an MC and an office clerk.
 Fyodorov's life in London formed the basis of the script of the Russian 2015 TV series Londongrad.